jaimedantas/fiiz-tax/README.md

-# FIIX TAX - Frontend
+# FIIZ TAX - Frontend

 FIIX TAX is an online tool for calculating all taxes and fees related to stock market transactions.